Keyaan-07/mmWave/JOURNAL.md

 # august 25 2025
 i am in school today, uploaded the photos for yesterday, now i will find 2 inductors and assign footprints and finally start with final routing

+started with the PCB layout, will update soon

+UPLOAD PHOTOS